-Throughout this report, Pfleiderer works with reference to the GRI standards for the reporting of management systems and specific standard data.
-Our targets contribute to the UN Sustainable Development Goals (UN SDG) and are marked accordingly.
+Throughout this report, Pfleiderer works in reference to the GRI standards for the reporting of management systems and specific standard data.

 As a member of the United Nations Global Compact (UN GC), we also report on how we implement its Ten Principles in corporate practice.
 Our latest progress report is available on the UN Global Compact website: